datachecks/dcs-core/docs/metrics/combined.md

 By consistently tracking these combined metrics, you gain invaluable insights into the overall performance of your data infrastructure.
 This data-driven approach enables you to make informed decisions on optimization, resource allocation, and system enhancements.
 Moreover, these metrics act as sentinels, promptly detecting anomalies or bottlenecks within your data pipelines.
 This proactive stance allows you to mitigate potential issues before they escalate, safeguarding the integrity of your data.

-Combined metrics raises error on more than 2 arguments in one operation.

 ## **Available Function**